-- To provide guidance to all officers on the proper use of Purchase Cards within the Council. - To ensure that appropriate accounting guidelines are in place for transactions where the purchase card is used, including the accounting for VAT. - To approve purchase cards to be issued to individual officers and approve individual and monthly transaction limits. - To arrange cancellation of the Purchase Cards when an officer leaves the Authority. - To provide guidance on receipt retention.
+- To provide guidance to all officers on the proper use of Purchase Cards within the Council. - To ensure that appropriate accounting guidelines are in place for transactions where the purchase card is used, including the accounting for VAT.

+- To approve purchase cards to be issued to individual individual and monthly transaction limits.